 Spending roughly 66% of a month masturbating doesn’t sound too awful to us, especially if it wards off a serious condition.

 8. Sex Toys, Porn, and Erotica

-One of the best parts of masturbation is using sex toys to enhance sensation and explore your body.
-There are many sex toys for women and men out there that can hit the spot that works best for you.
-Adult toys are a great way to explore your sexual pleasures through masturbation and also a good teaching mechanism if you are trying to show someone exactly how to please you.
+Adult toys are a great way to explore your sexual pleasures through masturbation and also a good teaching mechanism if you’re trying to show someone exactly how to please you.
 While there are sex toys galore, simple erotica, porn, or a good lube can also help you get aroused and release some endorphins.